The top 10 things we love about Waco

-3. Cheap housing.
-We're spoiled here with loads of affordable housing, a particular boon for student budgets,.
-From hip lofts to charming old homes, you'll find something that fits your lifestyle and wallet.
+2. Inexpensive Housing.
+We're spoiled here with loads of affordable housing, perfect for student budgets.
+From hip lofts to charming old homes, you'll find something that fits you at a price you can afford.

-5. Tasty restaurants.
-With all the money you've saved on housing, you'll have enough leftover to indulge on something besides 39-cent ramen noodles.
-We crave the delightfully fresh Thai food from Bangkok Royal, breakfast tacos from Lolita's (make sure you add potatoes), hot handmade pizzas from Baris, Lebanese food made from scratch daily at D's Mediterranean Grill, and home baked desserts like White Chocolate Bread Pudding on the patio of 1424.
+4. Tasty Restaurants.
+With all the money saved on housing, you'll have enough leftover to throw out those ramen noodles.
+We crave the delightfully fresh Thai food from Bangkok Royal, breakfast tacos from Lolita's (make sure you add potatoes), Lebanese food made from scratch daily at D's Mediterranean Grill, and home-baked desserts like White Chocolate Bread Pudding on the patio of 1424.

-9. Common Grounds.
-Waco has plenty of Starbucks, each with their own personality, but the locals love Common Grounds for its ambiance and darn good coffee.
-Just a short walk from the law school, it's a must for a triple-shot of caffeine when the eyelids are drooping and their live music through the year provides a much-needed diversion when you've reached you limit of case law.
+7. Common Grounds.
+Waco has plenty of Starbucks, each with its own personality, but the locals love Common Grounds for its ambiance and darn good coffee.
+Just a short walk from the Law School, it's a must for a triple-shot of caffeine when the eyelids are drooping.
+Thank goodness it's open until 1 am!
+Live music throughout the year provides a much-needed diversion when you've reached your limit of case law.

 10. Baylor Law School.
 We couldn't leave this one off the list.
-Not when most graduates pass the bar on the first try, we win national championships in mock trial, and we rank 4th in the nation for our advocacy program.
-We're small, but we're great.
-Like we always say The Best Belong At Baylor.
+Not when most graduates pass the bar on the first try and when we win national championships in mock trial.
+We're small, but we're good.
+Like we always say The Best Belong At Baylor Law.